HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 the apparatus and when the apparatus is to be shut down and left unattended.

 Care should be exercised in parking apparatus at an emergency.
-Unless
+Unless otherwise

 Once on scene, emergency lights should be utilized as needed to provide for scene